Women-In-Technology-ACC/GrabAByte/01 - Getting Started With Github/1-STARTHERE.md

 ---

 ## Installing Git on Mac

 Most Macs these days come with Git pre-installed.
-You'll want to make sure you have an updated version.

 1. Open the terminal app
 2. Type the command: "```git --version```"